-Palliative care is a kind of care for people who have serious illnesses.
-It is different from care to cure your illness, called curative treatment.
-Palliative care focuses on improving your quality of life—not just in your body, but also in your mind and spirit.
+Palliative care is a kind of care for people who have a serious illness.
+It's different from care to cure your illness, called curative treatment.
+Palliative care provides an extra layer of support that can improve your quality of life—not just in your body, but also in your mind and spirit.
 Sometimes palliative care is combined with curative treatment.

 Who is involved in palliative care?